The National Debt Is Screwing You — Here’s How

 But here’s the thing:

-Yes — but it would require serious changes that no one wants to make.
+Yes, but it would require serious changes that few voters or politicians want to make.

-We’ll keep ignoring it until we hit a wall, and then the government will scramble to fix it — probably in a way that hurts regular people the most.
+We’ll keep ignoring it until we hit a wall, and then the government will scramble to fix it - possibly in a way that hurts regular people the most.

 It’s not about cutting everything, it’s about making the numbers add up.